-$\begin{tabular}{ll} \textbf{Commented [KM15]:} This conflicts with \\ allowed exclusions for self perform work \\ thresholds. \end{tabular}$ therefor shall then be on file in the city or town hall for public inspections, and require that bids be sealed and filed with the council or commission within the time specified therein.
+Whenever the cost of the public work or improvement, including materials, supplies and equipment, will exceed these figures, the same shall be done by contract.
+All such contracts shall be let at public bidding upon publication of notice calling for sealed bids upon the work.
+The notice shall be published in the official newspaper, or a newspaper of general circulation most likely to bring responsive bids, at least ((thirteen)) 13 days prior to the last date upon which bids will be received.
+The notice shall generally state the nature of the work to be done that plans and specifications therefor shall then be on file in the city or town hall for public inspections, and require that bids be sealed and filed with the council or commission within the time specified therein.
 Each bid shall be accompanied by a bid proposal deposit in the form of a cashier's check, postal money order, or surety bond to the council or commission for a sum of not less than five percent of the amount of the bid, and no bid shall be considered unless accompanied by such bid proposal deposit.
-The council or commission of the city or town shall let the contract to the lowest responsible bidder or shall have power by resolution to reject any or all bids and to make further calls for bids in the same manner as the original call.
+The council or commission of the city or town shall let the contract to the lowest responsible bidder as per RCW 39.04.010 and RCW 39.04.350 or shall have power by resolution to reject any or all bids and to make further calls for bids in the same manner as the original call.